-What clothes should I wear to a spa?
+What should I wear to a spa?

 Do spas have robes in different sizes?

-What do you wear underneath your robe?
+What should I wear underneath my robe?

 Most spas will provide a locker, so you can safely store your personal items while enjoying the spa facilities and treatments.
 Of course, if you have booked an overnight break, you can leave your things securely in your room.
-However, it is a good idea to leave any valuables, such as electronic devices and jewellery, at home.
-You’re at the spa to relax, after all!
-You don’t want to be worrying about your smartphone or finest jewels!

 What items should I take to a spa?